DependableSystemsLab/pid-piper/README.md

 takeoff 10
 mode auto
 ```
-The attacks will be launched intermittently during the mission.
+The above script will launch overt attacks intermittently during the mission.
 The effects of the attack and the recovery can be seen by zooming in to the map window.
+Videos showing PID-Piper recovery on real RVs are available [here](https://drive.google.com/drive/folders/1GG03mz_0IkC_D91Z9UN3HsluzHrwVNVU).

 ## PID-Piper code and ML models
 The attack detection and recovery code is implemented as a library available at simulator/libraries/PID-Piper.
 The ML model are available under /models.